s567126/from-Meda/MyMedia.md

 -----------

 ## Liked quotes
->"To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment." - *Ralph Waldo Emerson*
+>To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment. - *Ralph Waldo Emerson*<br>
->"Two things are infinite: the universe and human stupidity; and I'm not sure about the universe." - *Albert Einstein*
+>Two things are infinite: the universe and human stupidity; and I'm not sure about the universe. - *Albert Einstein*<br>
->"The future belongs to those who believe in the beauty of their dreams." - *Eleanor Roosevelt*
+>The future belongs to those who believe in the beauty of their dreams. - *Eleanor Roosevelt*<br>